shawngraham/graham-for-keywords/criteria.md

 The artefacts collected below thus represent key moments/movements/examples that establish ways for us to employ this vision of the digital pedagogy of history, whether that teaching takes place in a classroom or in public, online or off.
 Every university has a course called 'the Historian's craft' on the catalogue: so let us stop writing and start crafting.
 A digital pedagogy is a pedagogy of making, whether the resulting object is digital or analogue.
 Digital; digits; fingers; play.

+The artefacts below are arranged in an order that should facilitate the integration of digital pedagogies into one's teaching and research.

 My thanks to Rebecca Frost Davis for inviting me to contribute, and for many fruitful and stimulating conversations!